Steppe theory

-The Kurgan hypothesis (also known as the Kurgan theory, Kurgan model, or steppe theory) is the most widely accepted proposal to identify the Proto-Indo-European homeland from which the Indo-European languages spread out throughout Europe and parts of Asia.
+The Steppe theory, also known as archaeologist Marija Gimbutas's Kurgan hypothesis, Kurgan theory, and Kurgan model, is the most widely accepted proposal to identify the Proto-Indo-European homeland from which the Indo-European languages spread out throughout Europe and parts of Asia.
 It postulates that the people of a Kurgan culture in the Pontic steppe north of the Black Sea were the most likely speakers of the Proto-Indo-European language (PIE).
 The term is derived from the Turkic word kurgan (курга́н), meaning tumulus or burial mound.

-The steppe theory was first formulated by Otto Schrader (1883) and V. Gordon Childe (1926), then systematized in the 1950s by Marija Gimbutas, who used the term to group various prehistoric cultures, including the Yamnaya (or Pit Grave) culture and its predecessors.
+The steppe theory was first formulated by Otto Schrader (1883) and V. Gordon Childe (1926), then systematized in the 1950s by Marija Gimbutas in her Kurgan model, who used the term to group various prehistoric cultures, including the Yamnaya (or Pit Grave) culture and its predecessors.
 In the 2000s, David Anthony instead used the core Yamnaya culture and its relationship with other cultures as a point of reference.

 Gimbutas defined the Kurgan culture as composed of four successive periods, with the earliest (Kurgan I) including the Samara and Seroglazovka cultures of the Dnieper–Volga region in the Copper Age (early 4th millennium BC).
 The people of these cultures were nomadic pastoralists, who, according to the model, by the early 3rd millennium BC had expanded throughout the Pontic–Caspian steppe and into Eastern Europe.

 Genetics studies in the 21st century have demonstrated that populations bearing specific Y-DNA haplogroups and a distinct genetic signature expanded into Europe and South Asia from the Pontic-Caspian steppe during the third and second millennia BC.
 These migrations provide a plausible explanation for the spread of at least some of the Indo-European languages, and suggest that the alternative theories such as the Anatolian hypothesis, which places the Proto-Indo-European homeland in Neolithic Anatolia, are less likely to be correct.

 History

 Predecessors

 Arguments for the identification of the Proto-Indo-Europeans as steppe nomads from the Pontic–Caspian region had already been made in the 19th century by the German scholars Theodor Benfey (1869) and Victor Hehn (1870), followed notably by Otto Schrader (1883, 1890).
 Theodor Poesche had proposed the nearby Pinsk Marshes.
-In his standard work about PIE and to a greater extent in a later abbreviated version, Karl Brugmann took the view that the urheimat could not be identified exactly by the scholarship of his time, but he tended toward Schrader's view.
+In his standard work about PIE and to a greater extent in a later abbreviated version, Karl Brugmann took the view that the linguistic homeland could not be identified exactly by the scholarship of his time, but he tended toward Schrader's view.
 However, after Karl Penka's 1883 rejection of non-European PIE origins, most scholars favoured a Northern European origin.

 The view of a Pontic origin was still strongly supported, including by the archaeologists V. Gordon Childe and Ernst Wahle.
 One of Wahle's students was Jonas Puzinas, who became one of Marija Gimbutas's teachers.
 Gimbutas, who acknowledged Schrader as a precursor, painstakingly marshalled a wealth of archaeological evidence from the territory of the Soviet Union and the Eastern Bloc that was not readily available to Western scholars, revealing a fuller picture of prehistoric Europe.